 2. Open the queue in the queue manager (MQOPEN)

 Usually one queue manager maintains more than one queue.
 Our application will be interested in only one queue of a particular queue manager.
 Using MQOPEN call opens the particular queue, object.

 CALL 'MQOPEN' USING WS-HCONN MQOD WS-OPENOPTIONS WS-HOBJ WS-COMPCODE WS-REASON.

-MQOD is the object descriptor copybook that needs be populated with object information.
+MQOD is the object descriptor copybook that needs to be populated with object information.
 Example, MQOD-OBJECTNAME with Queue name, MQOD-OBJECTTYPE (MQOT-Q),WS-OPENOPTIONS (MQOO-INPUT-AS-Q-DEF).
-WS-HCONN should point to the connection handle ID of queue manager.
+WS-HCONN should point to the connection handle ID of the queue manager.

 The object’s connection handle ID is populated with WS-HOBJ on the successful execution of MQOPEN.
 This should be used in all the subsequent operations with that object.

 3. Get and Put a message in the queue (MQGET/ MQPUT)

 CALL 'MQGET' USING WS-HCONN WS-HOBJ MQMD MQGMO WS-MSG-LTH-MAX MQ-MESSAGE-FROM-OPEN-SYSTEM WS-DATALENGTH WS-COMPCODE WS-REASON.